yson0979/yson0979_Majorproject_individual/README.md

 The work utilizes **User Input** to drive animation of ''Apple Tree''.

 The overall design concept follows the inspiration of the group project and is further extended.
 The interesting changes of the apple tree and other elements are displayed through mouse clicks or keyboard input.
 The whole has three interactive parts, namely:
-- Click and slide the button to control the movement of the sun and the shadow of the apple tree.
+- Click and drag the white buttons on the roots to control the movement of the sun and apple tree shadows.
 - When the keyboard inputs "1", snow will fall in the sky and apples will fall.
 - When the keyboard inputs "2", flowers bloom on the apple tree.

 ## Animation and difference

 In my personal work, there are three animation scenes.
 - I added the sun and shadow.
-When the user clicks the button and slides to control the position of the sun, the angle of the shadow of the apple tree changes accordingly.
+When the user clicks the button and drags to control the position of the sun, the angle of the shadow of the apple tree changes accordingly.
 - When the user enters "1" on the keyboard, heavy snow will drift by with the wind, and some apples on the tree will fall and rebound.
 - When the user enters "2" on the keyboard, an animation of flowers blooming on the apple tree will appear.
 The difference between my work and the group's work is that my work is animated by the user's step-by-step operation, while my group's animation is continuous.
 Since I want to highlight each step of my animation, I set the original group work to a static setting.